TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 very small iterations.

-Using Test-Driven Development you write your Unit tests for your features before you write your features theirselves.
+Using Test-Driven Development you write your Unit tests for your features before you write your features themselves.
 Unit tests are automatically repeatable tests of methods, classes and little program parts.
 Even during the writing of the tests, you should seriously think about the desired functionality.
 When you are running your tests, they naturally will fail, because the tested